A-Jessica-Christie/every-little-thing/_posts/2017-09-19-condolences.md

 &nbsp;

-Deep condolences to you if you lost someone.
+Deep condolences to all of you who have lost someone.

 Stay strong.